Specialist in Cancer, Incontinence & Robotic Surgery

 c) Endourology & Stones

-In the endoscopic management of urinary stones, he is experienced in percutaneous nephrolithotripsy (PCNL) and laser endoscopy.
-In 2001, he presented a video of his original technique of stone lasering within the stone basket at the 19th World Congress of Endourology in Bangkok.
+In the endoscopic management of urinary stones, he is experienced in percutaneous nephrolithotripsy (PCNL) and laser ureteroscopy.
+In 2001, he presented a video of his original technique of stone laser within a basket at the 19th World Congress of Endourology in Bangkok.

 Dr Chin’s publications include 23 peer-reviewed papers, 5 book chapters, and a book on Urinary Incontinence.
 He has presented his research and clinical work at various international congresses and lectured in many countries, including Malaysia, Indonesia, Thailand, China, Hong Kong, Vietnam, Cambodia, Philippines, Sri Lanka, Bangladesh and Russia.
 He is also a reviewer for the medical journal, Annals, Academy of Medicine, Singapore and examiner for the Urology Residency Annual Assessment.